Jack10309/book-list-tracker/README.md

 [![GitHub issues](https://img.shields.io/github/issues/Jack10309/book-list-tracker)](https://github.com/Jack10309/book-list-tracker/issues)

 This project allows you to save book information in the database.
 You can get the list of the books saved and its details.
+The goal of building this project is to understand and learn how graphql works in the client and server side.

 ## Installation